shubhamAW/gcoejexamprep/README.md

 for contributing you can directly through github or by edit page button (at the end of every page ) on website [gcoejexamprep](https://gcoejexamprep-shubhamaw.vercel.app/)

+## steps
+1. fork repository
+2. get locally using above method of (RUN LOCALLY)
+3. make contribution according to your area of interest subject.
+4. push it your github repository .
+5. create pull request from github.

+### If you find confusing above then checkout youtube video.